credativ/plutono/public/app/plugins/datasource/influxdb/query_help.md

 - This will insert zeros for series that are missing measurements and will make stacking work properly

 #### Group by time
-- Group by time is important, otherwise the query could return many thousands of datapoints that will slow down Grafana
+- Group by time is important, otherwise the query could return many thousands of datapoints that will slow down Plutono
 - Leave the group by time field empty for each query and it will be calculated based on time range and pixel width of the graph
 - If you use fill(0) or fill(null) set a low limit for the auto group by time interval
 - The low limit can only be set in the group by time option below your queries